ghozlan/notes/README.md

 - [ ] rename repo (and its effect on local copy): https://help.github.com/articles/renaming-a-repository/
 - [x] how to create a to-do list: https://help.github.com/articles/writing-on-github/#task-lists
 - [ ] how to get absolute url up to the repo main level
+- [ ] remove a commit? an intermediate commit

 # Python
 - [ ] figure name